rhobweb/pg-client/README.md

 # Overview
-Module that provides a client connection with transaction support to a PostgresSQL database.
+Module that provides a client connection with transaction support to a PostgreSQL database.

 # Usage